geomarker-io/hh_acs_measures/README.md

 #### Currency adjustments for purchasing power over time

-Measures that are reported in US Dollars (e.g., Median Household Income) are adjusted for changes in purchasing power over time by using the annual [Consumer Price Index](https://www.bls.gov/cpi/research-series/r-cpi-u-rs-home.htm)
+Measures that are reported in US Dollars (e.g., Median Household Income) are adjusted for changes in purchasing power over time by using the annual [Consumer Price Index](https://www.bls.gov/cpi/research-series/r-cpi-u-rs-home.htm).
+The 'Consumer Price Index retroactive series using current methods' (R-CPI-U-RS) produced by the Bureau of Labor Statistics harmonizes historical annual indices by incorporating methodological improvements into earlier calculations with new releases.
+This means that `hh_acs_measures` fields that are adjusted for inflation in prior years will likely be scaled to a different number in later releases.

 #### Missing Data